gokulvasan/MemoryManagementPhaseBasedStressTest/README.md

 	* Redirection command: *./file_gen/file_gen.sh > files.h*
 	* The files.h is auto generated list configured accordance to the memgobbler for stochastic access.
 * Mount the generated drive, i.e., file_gen/test.img @ /media/test_images to make the drive of files accessable to the tool.
 * P.S.
-Tool uses location /media/test_images to get the files for mapping.
+Tool hardcodes the mount location of test.img @ /media/test_images to get the files for mmap-ping.

 **STEP 2: Building the tool**
 * Once the files.h is generated in the build directory, now we can build the memory gobbler.